rasbt/screenlamp/docs/sources/user_guide/tools.md

      count_mol2.py [-h] -i INPUT [-v]

-A command line tool for counting MOL2 structures
+A command line tool for counting the number of molecules in MOL2 files

 **Arguments:**

 - `-h, --help`
-Show this help message and exit`
+Show this help message and exit
 - `-i INPUT, --input INPUT`
-Path to a .mol2 or .mol2.gz file, or a directory containing .mol2/.mol2.gzfiles
+Path to a `.mol2` or `.mol2.gz`file,
+or a directory containing `.mol2`/`.mol2.gz` files
 - `-v, --version`
 Show program's version number and exit